 What we’re doing

 The UTZ tea program ensures certified farms create safe and healthy working conditions for workers.
 And that better farming methods, such as soil management and plucking techniques, are implemented that increase efficiency and prevent the contamination of the local environment.
-As of 2015, UTZ certified tea was produced in 12 countries and there were more than 71,000 tea farmers and workers benefiting from the UTZ program.
+In 2016, UTZ certified tea was produced in 12 countries and there were more than 115,000 tea farmers and workers benefiting from the UTZ program.
 On UTZ certified tea estates in Sri Lanka, for example, female supervisors were appointed for the first time following training, taking on roles which were previously only done by men.

 As social, environmental and economic issues in the tea industry persist, we are finding new ways to increase our impact through collaboration.
 Recent examples of this are our involvement in the Integrated Pest Management Coalition, The Global Living Wage Coalition and our Sector Partnerships Program.
 These programs bring together certifications and sustainability organizations to tackle industry wide issues on a larger scale.
 While there is much work to be done to create an equitable and sustainable tea sector, efforts are being made to move the needle in the right direction.

 Do you believe sustainable tea is the way forward for your company?
 Join our program today!